Kotlin/KEEP/proposals/KEEP-0446-kmp-publication-scheme.md

 ```

 With the UKlib publication changes the Gradle resolution errors will be suppressed, and it might not be clear where (if at all)
-the consumed dependency is accessible; however the UX issue of explaining which producer code is available in what consumer compilation is out of scope for this proposal and will be addressed separately.
+the consumed dependency is accessible.
+To mitigate this issue before releasing UKlibs, we will provide a diagnostic tool
+to understand what API of a consumed library is available in the source sets of the consumer project.

+## Changes in current KMP Dependencies Model in Kotlin Gradle Plugin

+We plan to change the current KMP dependency model to be compatible with the UKlib dependency model to allow gradual migration.
+To allow consumption of partially compatible dependencies, we will infer the visible consumed API in the current KMP publication.
+The lenient resolution will be achieved by using `metadataApiElements` variant as a fallback when the platform variant is not available.

+We will also add the possibility to declare dependencies on Kotlin-extension level instead of the source set level in
+the KMP Kotlin Gradle Plugin.